AMICUS CLINIC

 • Softer feel

-This is what we use for most patients at our Kerala clinic given the BIA-ALCL concerns with textured implants.
+This is what we use for most patients at our clinic given the BIA-ALCL concerns with textured implants.

 Textured implants